-- 1. Strongly supports the peace process between Pakistan and India and commends Pakistan for its continued efforts to create and sustain an enabling environment for a composite dialogue with India. - 2.
-Notes that Pakistan and India, after completing review of the 4th round of the Composite Dialogue in May 2008, have expressed the determination to carry forward the dialogue process with a view to addressing all outstanding issues including the issue of Jammu and Kashmir. - 3.
-Supports various confidence-building measures taken by both Pakistan and India including on peace and security, covering both conventional and non-conventional fields, promotion of people-to people contacts, cultural exchanges and bilateral trade. - 4.
-Expresses satisfaction at the bilateral understanding to observe ceasefire on the Line of Control (LoC) in Jammu and Kashmir and welcomes Kashmir related CBMs to promote interaction amongst the Kashmiri people across LoC; and requests Pakistan and India to consider enhancing the role of UNMOGIP and other impartial observers along both sides of the LoC to further strengthen existing CBMs as well as those related to the disputed area of Jammu and Kashmir.

-- 5. Appreciates the decision of the new government in Pakistan to continue the dialogue process with India and calls upon India to reciprocate positively to Pakistan's efforts to resolve all outstanding issues, including Jammu and Kashmir dispute. - 6.
-Calls on India to resolve all disputes, including Jammu and Kashmir, Siachen, Sir Creek and river waters on the basis of international legality and past agreements. - 7.
-Calls upon the international community including the United Nations to closely monitor the situation inside the Indian occupied Jammu and Kashmir and the dialogue process between Pakistan and India. - 8.
-Requests the Secretary-General and the OIC Contact Group on Jammu and Kashmir to remain seized of the developments of the situation and to submit report thereon to the 36th Session of the Council of Foreign Ministers.
+- 1. Strongly supports the efforts of the Government of Pakistan for a peaceful resolution of the Kashmir dispute and urges India to enter into a meaningful and sustained dialogue process with Pakistan to resolve all outstanding issue including the core issue of Jammu and Kashmir. - 2.
+Supports various confidence-building measures taken by both Pakistan and India including on peace and security, covering both conventional and non-conventional fields, promotion of people-to people contacts, cultural exchanges and bilateral trade. - 3.
+Urges the need for the continuation of the ceasefire along the Line of Control (LoC) in Jammu and Kashmir, maintain Kashmir related CBMs to promote interaction amongst the Kashmiri people and requests Pakistan and India to consider enhancing the role of UNMOGIP and other impartial observers along both sides of the LoC to further strengthen the existing CBMs as well as those related to the disputed area of Jammu and Kashmir. - 4.
+Calls on India to resolve all disputes, including Jammu and Kashmir, Siachen, Sir Creek and river waters on the basis of international legality and past agreements. - 5.
+Calls upon the international community including the United Nations to closely monitor the situation inside the Indian occupied Jammu and Kashmir and the dialogue process between Pakistan and India.